 a.
 On January 17, 2007 the Company completed the acquisition of 98.5% of shares of Protect Data AB ("Protect Data") that at the time of the acquisition was a public company listed on the Stockholm Stock Exchange.
 During January 2007, the Company initiated a delisting of the shares in Protect Data from the Stockholm Stock Exchange.
 On February 13, 2007, Protect Data has, in consultation with the Stockholm Stock Exchange, resolved to delist the shares in Protect Data from the Stockholm Stock Exchange.
 Protect Data's last day of trading was February 12, 2007.
-As of December 31, 2007, the Company obtained legal ownership of all of the shares of Protect Data on a fully diluted basis and recorded a liability to Protect Data's former shareholders in the amount of \$ 8,579.
+As of December 31, 2007, the Company obtained legal ownership of all of the shares of Protect Data on a fully diluted basis and recorded a liability to Protect Data's former shareholders in the amount of \$ 8,579, which was fully paid in June 2008.

 Protect Data operates its business through its wholly-owned subsidiary, Pointsec Mobile Technologies AB, a worldwide provider of mobile data protection.
 Pointsec delivers solutions for automatic data encryption that keeps sensitive information, stored on mobile computing devices such as laptops, PDAs, smartphones and removable media (e.g., USB devices) confidential and secure.
-With the acquisition of Protect Data, the Company entered into the data security market and acquired strategic technology.
-Now the Company's product portfolio has broadened beyond the boundaries of network security.
+With the acquisition of Protect Data, the Company entered into the data security market.
 The acquisition was accounted for using the purchase method of accounting and, accordingly the operating results of Protect Data are included in the Company's accompanying consolidated financial statements from the date of acquisition, January 17, 2007.